-Updating Emulex OOB Drivers to a Nano Server VHD
+Adding Emulex OOB Drivers to a Nano Server VHD

-Emulex recommends that you update the OOB drivers prior to booting to the VHD for the first time.
-In other words, the OOB drivers must be added to the VHD right after it has been created.
+Broadcom recommends that you update the OOB drivers prior to booting to the VHD for the first time.
+In other words, the OOB drivers must be added to the VHD right after it is created.
 This will help prevent the inbox driver from being loaded and linked to an Emulex device that is already present in the system.